charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 Since my students turn in assignments with git, in some, but not all, cases it is important that the repositories be private.
 Bitbucket provides free private repositories.
 I believe free private repositories are also available on GitHub if you sign up for the [Student Pack][github-edu].

 **NOTE**: *Since this document covers both GitHub and Bitbucket, you should proceed with caution.
 Take care to distinguish between the instructions for the two sites.
-Not that git itself is an open source project entirely separate from either GitHub or BitBucket.
+Note that git itself is an open source project entirely separate from either GitHub or BitBucket.
 Git is git no matter where it is.
 Nevertheless, the websites for Bitbucket and GitHub have differences, so proceed with caution.*

 See also: